- If you have not changed the initial password yet, review these instructions on https://answers.nichols.edu

 - Microsoft Office (desktop version) – If needed, students may download a Nichols-licensed copy of Microsoft Office desktop version on up to 5 devices at no charge.
 Windows, Mac, and mobile versions are available.
 Follow these instructions for installing OFFICE 365 onto your new computer.

-Any Windows 10 or MAC system will work on the Nichols network.
+Any Windows 10 system, MAC system or Chromebook will work on the Nichols network.
+However, Nichols recommends a Windows system, as certain software required for capstone courses are only compatible on a Windows system.
 When purchasing a new system, Nichols recommends the following MINIMUM configuration:

 - Windows 10 64 bit Operating System